AGP FREQUENTLY ASKED QUESTIONS

 Some initial AGP graphics chips available on the market today may only implement PCI-like

 bus mastering, or maybe none at all.
-AGP bus will provide faster transfer rates, but they will
+AGP bus will provide faster transfer rates, but they

 have to transfer the entire texture map to their local memory via AGP, then re-access the